nus-cs2103-AY2425S1/tp/docs/UserGuide.md

       ```
       New client added: Name: <NAME>, Phone: <PHONE>, Email: <EMAIL>, Address: <ADDRESS>, Job: <JOB>, Income: <INCOME>, Tier: <TIER>, Remark: <REMARK>, Status: <STATUS>.
       ```
-    - If "Tier" and "Remark" are not provided, they will be set to "NA" and displayed as such in the success message.
+    - If `Tier`, `Status` or `Remark` is not provided, they will be set to "NA" and displayed as such in the success message.
-    - If "Status" is not provided, it will be set to "NONE".

 - **On Error**
   - Error caused by missing mandatory fields